The Missing Half of Intelligence in the Age of A.I.

 Successful founders are learning machines.
 The best grow themselves at least as quickly as they grow their companies.
 This is true whether it’s a first-time founder learning the fundamentals of leadership or a seasoned entrepreneur navigating an entirely new scale of complexity.
 In the age of AI, this pressure is only increasing.
 Both software and hardware companies are scaling faster than ever — teams expand more quickly, products iterate faster, and markets move at unprecedented speed.
 Every stage demands a different version of the founder.
 When a company begins to outpace the founder’s own development, the consequences are rarely good.
 Sometimes the founder is replaced; sometimes the organization stalls.
 Either way, it is often a painful transition that can weaken culture and leave lasting scars on the company.

-At Resilience, we think about this in terms of investment intelligence.
+For Virta's portfolio companies, this plays out in various ways.
 Real-world systems like housing, energy, and insurance are too complex for any single model to capture.
 The best insights emerge when diverse expertise — operators, scientists, policy thinkers, and investors — can learn from each other quickly.
 In The Culture Code, Dan Coyle studied teams from elite athletes to Google and found three consistent ingredients: psychological safety, vulnerability, and shared purpose.
 These aren't soft ideas — they're the conditions under which collective intelligence gets unlocked.

 This is the work.
 Not just training on new tools, but building the kind of team cultures where the humans working with AI are continuously getting smarter, more self-aware, and better adapted.